top of page

 When an individual or authority inculpates someone, they are suggesting that the person is involved in or responsible for a particular crime, offense, or misconduct.
 This term signifies the process of presenting evidence or making allegations that link the individual to the alleged wrongdoing.
 It's often used in the early stages of a criminal investigation when authorities believe they have evidence pointing towards a suspect's involvement.
 Inculpation should be distinguished from "exoneration," as the former involves assigning blame or responsibility, while the latter involves clearing someone of such accusations.
 "Inculpate" underscores the role of evidence and allegations in establishing someone's potential culpability in a legal or investigative context.

-Example sentences of inculpate
+Example sentences containing inculpate

 1. The investigation revealed facts that could inculpate multiple individuals.